idsia-robotics/learning-long-range-perception/README.md

-# Learning-Long-range-Perception
-Learning Long-range Perception using Self-Supervision from Short-Range Sensors and Odometry
+# Learning Long-range Perception using Self-Supervision from Short-Range Sensors and Odometry